BURISTUS/erc20_impl/README.md

 # erc20_impl
-simple impl of erc20 token with ts tests
+simple impl of erc20 token in solidity with ts tests